mavinii/healthytip/README.md

 ## About
 Eat well and stay healthy!
-This project was developed to help people to have a healthier life, with tips and recipes to improve their life.
+This project was developed to help people have a healthier life.

 ## Mobile
 - Expo